-SAN FRANCISCO-Solar energy generation and zero emission vehicle (ZEV) adoption rates have increased dramatically in California - 1,378 percent in just five years for solar generation, and 244 percent in two years for ZEV registrations - signaling major market disruption as clean energy technology hotspots take root across California, and not just in traditional innovation hubs.
-For example, the state's top region for commercial and residential solar power is Riverside-San Bernardino-Ontario, while Fresno is number one for industrial solar power, according to the eighth edition of Next 10's California Green Innovation Index, released today.
+SAN FRANCISCO-Solar energy generation and zero emission vehicle (ZEV) adoption rates have increased dramatically in California, signaling major market disruption as clean energy technology clusters take root across the state, and not just in traditional innovation hotspots.
+Riverside-San Bernardino-Ontario leads this trend, as the state's top region for commercial and residential solar power, while Fresno is number one for industrial solar power.
+These metro areas have contributed to solar's explosive growth in the state, increasing 1,378 percent in California between 2009 and 2014.